samuelkerstell/project-portfolio-4/README.md

 * ### Header/Hero Image
   * The "Welcome to Samburger!" header together with the image warmly greets visitors and sets a positive tone for their dining experience.
   * The "Book Now!" button makes it easy for users who are already logged in, allowing them to proceed directly to the booking process.
-  * The "Register To Book A Table!" button makes it clear for the user that you need to register an account before being able to make a booking.
+  * The "Register To Book A Table!" button makes it clear to users that they need to register an account before making a booking.

 ![Screenshot of the navigation bar.](media/images/header.png)